 Bin (Robin) Lu has been our chief financial officer since May 2014.
-Mr. Lu had been the chief financial officer of A8 Digital Music Holdings Ltd since 2011 (HKSE: 0800.HK) to 2014 and currently serves as its executive director.
-Mr. Lu has also served as the director of Duomi Music Corporation since December 2011.
-From 2008 to 2010, Mr. Lu worked for Anaren, Inc (Nasdaq: ANEN) as a division controller and a member of audit committee.
+Mr. Lu had been the chief financial officer and an executive director of A8 Digital Music Holdings Ltd since 2011 to 2014.
+Mr. Lu had also served as a director of Duomi Music Corporation from 2011 to 2014.
+From 2008 to 2010, Mr. Lu worked for Anaren, Inc as a division controller.
 Prior to Anaren, Robin was an executive director of Janney & Lee Investment LLC.
-He had also held various finance management positions at China Network Communication Co., Ltd. (which has been acquired by China Unicom), Dell Inc. (Nasdaq: DELL) and China International Trust and Investment Corporation (currently known as CITIC Group).
+He had also held various finance management positions at China Network Communication Co., Ltd. (which has been acquired by China Unicom), Dell Inc. and China International Trust and Investment Corporation (currently known as CITIC Group).
 Mr. Lu received his bachelor's degree in automotive engineering from Tsinghua University in 1992 and his MBA degree in operation and finance from Ohio State University in 2000.